-- Publishes regulations governing which rehabilitation expenses qualify, the time periods for incurring expenses, the tax consequences of certification decisions by NPS, and all other procedural and legal matters concerning both the 20% and the 10% rehabilitation tax credits. - Answers public inquiries concerning legal and financial aspects of the Rehabilitation Tax Credit program, and publishes the audit guide, Market Segment Specialization Program: Rehabilitation Tax Credit, to assist owners. - Insures that only parties eligible for the rehabilitation tax credits utilize them.
+- " Publishes regulations governing which rehabilitation expenses qualify, the time periods for incurring expenses, the tax consequences of certification decisions by NPS, and all other procedural and legal matters concerning both the 20% and the 10% rehabilitation tax credits. - " Answers public inquiries concerning legal and financial aspects of the Historic Preservation Tax Incentives, and publishes the audit guide, Market Segment Specialization Program: Rehabilitation Tax Credit, to assist owners. - " Insures that only parties eligible for the rehabilitation tax credits utilize them.